Case Western Reserve University: Music

+Design Teams

+CWRU has many student design teams, both competitive and non-competitive.
+The list includes, but is not limited to: CWRU Motorsports, which competes in the Baja SAE collegiate design series hosted by the Society of Automotive Engineers (SAE); Case Rocket Team, which competes in the Spaceport America Cup, hosted by the Experimental Sounding Rocket Association (ESRA); Case Aeronautics Team; and CWRUbotix: Robotics Club, which competes in NASA's annual Robotics Mining Competition and the National Robotics Challenge.

 Greek life

-Nearly one-half of the campus undergraduates are said to be in a fraternity or sorority.
-There are dozens of Greek organizations on campus.
+Starting in the early 2000s, undergraduate participation in Greek life has generally remained around 30%, with a peak of 42% in the mid-2010s.
+Currently, around 25% of the campus undergraduates are in a fraternity or sorority.
+There are 10 sororities and 16 fraternities on campus.

+In 2020, many survivors of sexual harassment at the hands of CWRU fraternities began publicly speaking out.
+Pi Kappa Phi, Zeta Psi, and Zeta Beta Tau were three fraternities that were explicitly called out.
+In 2020, the Nu chapter of Zeta Psi was suspended by its alumni board.
+Zeta Psi has not had a presence on campus since; however, the Interfraternity Congress (IFC) of CWRU fraternities lists it as re-establishing in the fall of 2025.
+The CWRU chapter of Pi Kappa Phi was disbanded in 2023.

+In February of 2021, a Title IX compliance review of CWRU was initiated by the U.S. Department of Justice's Civil Rights Division.
+The investigation was in regards to CWRU's response to reports of sexual harassment in the Greek Life program.
+The Department concluded that CWRU did not comply with Title IX, and required the university to undergo campus-wide reforms.

 Safety and security

 Office of Emergency Management

 The Office of Emergency Management prepares for various levels of emergencies on campus, such as chemical spills, severe weather, infectious diseases, and security threats.
 RAVE, a multi-platform emergency alerting system, is operated by Emergency Management for issuing emergency alerts and instructions for events on campus.
 The Office of Emergency Management also performs risk assessment to identify possible safety issues and aims to mitigate these issues.
 Additionally, CERT is managed through Emergency Management, enabling faculty and staff members to engage in emergency preparedness.
 The Office of Emergency Management works closely with other campus departments, such as Police and Security Services, University Health Services, and Environmental Health and Safety, as well as community resources including city, state, and federal emergency management agencies.